 Case Reports: HIV and Novel Coronavirus (SARS-CoV-2) Coinfection

 Until mid-April, there was a dearth of scientific literature exploring the intersection between HIV infection and the novel coronavirus (or COVID-19, the disease it causes).
-But in recent weeks, a number of case reports and other relevant studies have begun to trickle into medical journals.
+Since then, a few dozen case reports and other relevant studies, most of them small, have trickled into medical journals.

-Nonetheless, SARS-CoV-2 testing and in-depth data reporting remains spotty in the U.S. This has restricted not only an accurate count of the number of people infected, but also the accumulation of reliable epidemiological data including COVID-19 geographical trends, hospitalization rates, and risk factors—as well as research regarding novel coronavirus transmission risks and outcomes among people living with HIV.
+Nonetheless, SARS-CoV-2 testing and in-depth data reporting among people living with HIV remains spotty, particularly in the U.S. This has restricted not only an accurate count of the number of people infected, but also the accumulation of reliable epidemiological data including COVID-19 geographical trends, hospitalization rates, and risk factors—as well as research regarding novel coronavirus transmission risks and outcomes among people living with HIV.

 Case Reports Indicate No Major Differences in COVID-19 Among HIV-Positive People

-As of May 18, roughly a dozen case reports have appeared in scientific literature involving a total of approximately 100 people living with HIV who developed COVID-19.
-The largest of these case reports come from Milan, Italy (47 patients, reported in Clinical Infectious Diseases on May 14) and Germany (33 patients, reported in Infection on May 11).
+As of June 25, at least 35 case reports have appeared in scientific literature involving a total of approximately 310 people living with HIV who developed COVID-19.
+The largest of these case reports come from Madrid, Spain (51 patients, reported in The Lancet HIV on May 28); Milan, Italy (47 patients, reported in Clinical Infectious Diseases on May 14); Germany (33 patients, reported in Infection on May 11); and New York City (31 patients, reported in Clinical Infectious Diseases on May 30).

-The total amount of data published to date on COVID-19 in the setting of HIV remains small.
+The total amount of data published thus far on COVID-19 in the setting of HIV remains small.
 But the vast preponderance of the data availabile suggest that people living with HIV are not inherently more at risk for coronavirus infection than the general population, nor are they inherently more at risk for death or for experiencing a more severe course of COVID-19 relative to HIV-negative individuals.
+(One notable exception to this trend was a report issued by the South Africa’s Western Cape province public health department in June, which suggested that HIV infection increased COVID-19 mortality risk—but did not control for all other known risk factors for COVID-19 that may simply be more prevalent among people living with HIV.)

-A list of known published case reports follows (ordered from most to least recent):
+A list of all published case reports of which we're aware (ordered from most to least recent) can be found in the resources section at the end of this article.

 Prior to mid-April 2020, only a few case reports regarding COVID-19 in people living with HIV had appeared in medical literature.